This topic discusses the use of dynamic variables in EventFlow applications.

-Now run this application in Studio and manually enqueue values on the input stream, to observe what values get output on which streams.
-Then manually input a new threshold value on the
+Now run this application in Studio and enqueue values on the input stream in the Manual Input view, to observe what values get directed to which output streams.
+Then input a new threshold value on the

 UpdateVariablestream and confirm that the Filter's behavior has changed.

 Any input or output stream can update a dynamic variable.
 A more advanced use of dynamic variables is to create an output

 stream at any point in your application, resulting in a kind of feedback.
 As an example, you could make the output stream

 of the Filter's second port be the updating stream, using an updating expression of

 NewThreshold * 2.
 This would double the threshold every time a value exceeded the threshold.